valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 If you choose to create you own folder, follow the next steps, otherwise skip them.

 1. Create a new folder, let's call it "ChatTile", and a "lib" folder inside it.
-2. Copy the jar file of the adapter "LS_Room_Demo_Adapters.jar", compiled in the previous section, in the newly created "lib" folder.
+2. Copy the jar file of the adapter "LS_ChatTile_Demo_Adapters.jar", compiled in the previous section, in the newly created "lib" folder.
 3. Copy the files "ua-parser-1.2.2.jar" and "snakeyaml-1.11" from "Lightstreamer/lib" in the newly created "lib" folder.
 4. Create an "adapters.xml" file inside the "ChatTile" folder and use the following content (this is an example configuration, you can modify it to your liking):
 ```xml